anoncano/DA-BOX-59/README.md

 The Firebase configuration in `auth.js` points to a sample project.
 Replace the credentials with your own Firebase project settings if you deploy this application.

+Account deletion is supported from the general panel.
+The action calls a Cloud Function that removes the signed-in user from Firebase Auth and signs them out.

+Firebase Hosting configuration files are included along with a GitHub Actions workflow that deploys preview channels for pull requests and pushes to the live site on merges to `main`.